nkg114mc/sfnnue-intro/docs_en/part5-en.md

 * **cross_entropy_eval**: `Cross-Entropy(p, q)`, the "eval" in its name refers to p;
 * **cross_entropy_win**: `Cross-Entropy(t, q)`, the "win" in its name refers to t;

-In addition, as a baseline value, the author also uses p, t, and m to compute an entropy against themselves (because they are computed against themselves, there is no "cross" anymore.
+In addition, as a baseline value, the author also uses `p`, `t`, and `m` to compute an entropy against themselves (because they are computed against themselves, there is no "cross" anymore.
 So the term "cross" is removed from their original names).
 Note that these three values ​​are always constants - they will never change with the progress of training:

 * **entropy**: `Cross-Entropy(m, m)`;
 * **entropy_eval**: `Cross-Entropy(p, p)`, the "eval" in its name refers to p;